nz-social-wellbeing-agency/social-housing-and-wellbeing/README.md

 ## Instructions to run the social-housing-and-wellbeing project
 ### Step A: Create analysis population and variables
 1. Start a new SAS session
 2. Open `sasprogs/si_control.sas`.
 Go to the yellow datalines and update any of the parameters that need changing.
-The one that is most likely to change if you are outside the SIA is the `si_proj_schema`.
+The one that is most likely to change if you are outside the Agency is the `si_proj_schema`.
 In case the IDI version that you're pointing to needs to be updated, edit the corresponding variables as well- the variables are `idi_version` and `si_idi_dsnname`.
 Note that the results in this paper are based on IDI_Clean_20171020.
 If you have made changes save and close the file.
 3. Open `sasprogs/si_main.sas` and change the `si_source_path` variable to your project folder directory.
 Once this is done, run the `si_main.sas` script, which will build the datasets that are needed to do the analysis.

 ### Step B: Data Preparation & Analysis